 The content-related aspects of the resume naturally continue to be of greater importance and decide on the ultimate success.
-Deductions in the “B-grade” in terms of design, however, already prevent the personnel manager from dealing with it impartially.
+Deductions in the “B grade” in terms of design, however, already prevent the HR manager from dealing with it impartially.

 2. Content and success